better-js-logging/angular-logger/README.md

 // became: Sunday::[app]>Hello World
 ```

-A pattern like `try dddd h:mm:ss a` would translate to something like "Sunday 12:55:07 am".
+A pattern like `dddd h:mm:ss a` would translate to something like "Sunday 12:55:07 am".
 You can easily switch to a 24h format as well, using these patterns.

  * For all options, see [moment.js](http://momentjs.com/docs/#/displaying/)